johnnymetz/johnny-metz-blog/content/posts/jetbrains-scope.md

 Let's take some practical examples of how you can create a custom JetBrains Scope to refine your code search.

-In my Django projects, I commonly want to search Python application code, excluding unit tests and database migrations.
+In my Django projects, I commonly want to probe Python application code, excluding unit tests and database migrations.
 Here is the custom scope:

 ```
 file:*.py&&!file:*/tests//*&&!file:*/migrations//*